In today’s Japan Travel Q&A we answer a question about where to go if you have 5 days in Japan, from Monica-san in Lemon Grove, California:

 Then end your trip back in Tokyo, and stay in a different section of the city to get a new perspective!

 This would be an amazing 5-day trip, especially if you’ve never been to Japan and love cities, but also want to experience a bit of nature and traditional Japan.

-You could spend weeks in Kyoto and never see it all, but three or four days here will give you a great taste of the city – and you’ll have to come back again another time!
+You could spend weeks in Kyoto and never see it all, but three or four days here will give you a great taste of the city (see our guide to three days in Kyoto) – and you’ll have to come back again another time!

 While we do usually recommend spending more than 5 days in Japan if possible, even a 5-day trip would give you a great taste of Japan.